If life in danger call Triple Zero 000

 Frequently asked questions

-You will be assigned a Team Leader who will coach you throughout your training, placement and even once you are a fully trained Crisis Supporter.
+You will be assigned a Team Leader who will coach you throughout your training, placement and even once you are a fully trained crisis supporter.
 In addition, you will always have support while on shift, as one of our qualified In-Shift Supervisors will be there to ask questions, intervene where necessary and debrief with you when you finish your shift.

-• Make sure you understand the commitment involved in becoming a Crisis Supporter
+• Make sure you understand the commitment involved in becoming a crisis supporter

 • Register your interest and/or attend an information session